TriplyDB/Documentation/docs/triply-etl/transform/ratt/index.md

 ## `addSkolemIri()`

 Creates a globally unique IRI that is intended to be used as a blank node identifier.

 Blank nodes are nodes without identification.
 It relatively difficult to work which such nodes in graph data, since they cannot be identified or dereferenced online.
-For this reason RATT uses Skolem IRIs to denote blank nodes.
+For this reason TriplyETL uses Skolem IRIs to denote blank nodes.
 This allows blank nodes to be identified and dereferenced.
 This Skolemization approach is part of the RDF standard.

 Skolem IRIs are [addRandomIri | random IRIs} whose root path starts with `.well-known/genid/`.
 This makes it easy to distinguish them from other random IRIs that are not used to denote blank nodes.